Bachelor of Jazz Studies Student Handbook

 Bursaries

-Support based on financial need is offered through the bursary program at the Desautels Faculty of Music and the University of Manitoba.
-Applications for bursaries are made on "Aurora Student" and the deadline for submission is October 1st.
-Please check the Financial Aid & Award website at http://umanitoba.ca/student/fin_awards/bursaries/ for detailed bursary information or contact the admissions coordinator.
+Support based on financial need is offered through the Desautels Faculty of Music and the University of Manitoba.
+Applications with supporting documentation for bursaries are made on "Aurora Student” and the deadline for submission is October 1.
+Please check the Financial Aid & Award website at http://umanitoba.ca/student/fin_awards/bursaries/ for detailed bursary information or contact the Admissions Coordinator at 431-293-5431.

 Desautels Faculty of Music Endowment Fund